Click to view events for that day

 Rock City's Summer Music Festival

-Enjoy some toe-tapping old time, bluegrass, and country music and a Seven States View during Summer Music Weekends featuring the music of Tarryn Aimee Smith, Highbeams, Taylor Kress and the Old Time Travelers.
-Come enjoy a summer day at Rock City Gardens, enjoy a glass of fresh squeezed lemonade, plan to dine at Cafe 7 - serving southern cuisine with a modern twist and check out the Rock City Raptors Birds of Prey shows in the Critter Classroom.
+Enjoy some of the best toe-tapping old time blue grass and a mix of modern and folk country music combined with a Seven States View during Summer Music Weekends... featuring the music of Matt Downer - Old Time Traveler, Highbeams, Amber Carrington, and Tarryn Aimee Smith.
+Spend a summer day at Rock City Gardens, enjoy a glass of fresh squeezed lemonade, plan to dine at Cafe 7 - serving southern cuisine with a modern twist - AND check out the Rock City Raptors Birds of Prey shows in the Critter Classroom.

 Hours and Pricing